-Letters are welcome and encouraged.
+Lettersarewelcomeandencouraged.
 They should be fewer than 300 words, unless arranged beforehand with the editor, and they are subject to editing for length and clarity.
 All letters must be signed by the author and include a phone number and address where the author can be reached (these are not for publication).
 Letters forwarded from other organizations or sent to staff and not for print must be designated as such.
 Letters over 300 words and without contact information will be returned to the sender or discarded.

 We will accept one letter per person, per subject, per four issues.
-We reserve the right to reject letters for reasons we believe are appropriate. ease send letters Letter Editor c/o Valley Publishing, PO Box 607, Monte Vista, CO 81144 or e-mail to bwilliams@valleypublishinginc. com (Attention: Letter to the Editor).
+We reserve the right to reject letters for reasons we believe are appropriate.
+Please send etters to Letter to the Editor c/o Valley Publishing, POBox 607, Monte Vista, CO 81144 or e-mail to bwilliams@ valleypublishinginc.com (Attention: Letter to the Editor).
 Deadline for letters is 5 p.m.
 Friday.